Fights That Make Us

 "Warm, funny and believable" The Guardian

 Sarah Hagger-Holt is an award-winning and critically acclaimed author.
-Her debut novel for children, Nothing Ever Happens Here, was nominated for the Carnegie Medal, and her second, Proud of Me, was the winner of the Little Rebels Award for Radical Children's Fiction.
-She is the author of two adult non-fiction LGBTQ+ books and has written for the i paper, the Huffington Post, and spoken on Radio 4's Woman's Hour about LGBTQ+ parenting.
+Her debut novel, Nothing Ever Happens Here, was nominated for the Carnegie Medal.
+Recent novels, Proud of Me, and The Fights That Make Us each won the Little Rebels Award for Radical Children's Fiction.
+She is also the author of two adult non-fiction LGBTQ+ books.
 Sarah lives with her partner and two daughters in Hertfordshire.
+When she's not writing books, she works part-time in a library and for a youth climate education charity, and visits schools.